msoucy/msoucy.me/content/2014/09/02-advfoss-hack1.md

 Title: Advanced FOSS: Hack 1
 Category: code
 Tags: advfoss
+Parts: RESTZZZ

 # Hack 1: ZTTP

-ZTTP is designed to be a [0mq][]-to-HTTP bridge.
+ZTTP is designed to be a [0mq]-to-HTTP bridge.
 The idea is that it would provide a way to push data to a server over 0mq to stream out to clients via HTTP.

 It relies on zmq and http.server libraries, possibly others depending on storage plans.

-It will be uploaded to [pypi][], and is meant to be simple enough to run on a Raspberry Pi.
+It will be uploaded to [pypi], and is meant to be simple enough to run on a Raspberry Pi.
 The anticipated license will be BSD 3-clause.

-My upstream mentor will be [Ryan Brown][], a crazy Python hacker who has familiarity with HTTP servers in Python and whom I've worked with in the past.
+My upstream mentor will be [Ryan Brown], a crazy Python hacker who has familiarity with HTTP servers in Python and whom I've worked with in the past.

 Milestones: